 Derek Jarman also put Caravaggio star, Nigel Terry through the rigour of John’s training to orientate him to play the central part of the Venetian painter in his film, released in 1986 and consider by some as perhaps his most mainstream film.

-John’s fans will no doubt enjoy this unofficial “Levi” ad in which he appears, poking fun at the art world…
+John’s fans will no doubt recall this unofficial “Levi” ad in which he appeared, poking fun at the art world…

 The story is set in London in 1991, but in an alternate reality where the Catholic Church is incredibly powerful, to the point of limiting science and technology to levels similar to World War Two.
 A group of priests go missing in London shortly before the arrival of Pope John Paul XXIX, causing some extreme security measures, including the lockdown of the city.
 Samuel Waterhouse, a lawyer, is recruited by the Church to investigate, since his brother is among the missing, and quickly finds he is out of his league…